 Scholarship

 My artistic practice is supported by rigorous scholarship on colonialism, disability studies, the philosophy of science, and the medical humanities.
-My scholarship has been published in MIT Press, Routledge, Society for Disability Studies, Intellect Press and more.
+My scholarship has been published in MIT Press, Routledge, Society for Disability Studies, Intellect, and more.

-I also love pushing the form that scholarship can take, and have published two essays that are poetic conversations with collaborators.
+I love pushing the form that scholarship can take, and have published three articles that are poetic conversations with collaborators that prioritize dialogue, relationship and non-analytical/somatic knowledge.
+They are in collaboration with: